-- a.
-Fees have been paid - b.
-Application form is complete - c.
-All submittal requirements have been included - 3.
-Decision - a.
-The Design Review Committee shall hear and render decisions on specific sign types, and sign variances. - b.
-The Landmark Commission shall hear and make a recommendation to the Design Review Committee regarding variances for signs in the Historic District. - c.
-Upon receipt of a complete application, the Committee or shall approve or deny the variance within thirty (30) days of receipt thereof.
-The Committee shall follow the Criteria for Granting a Variance, provided in this Chapter. - 4.
-Criteria for Granting a Variance - a.
-The Design Review Committee may impose such conditions or requirements in a variance as are necessary to protect the overall character of the community and to achieve the fundamental purposes of this ordinance. - b.
-Sign variances shall not be granted for prohibited sign types. - c.
-The Design Review Committee shall grant the variance only when it is determined that: - i.
-Literal enforcement of the regulations in this Chapter will create an unnecessary hardship or practical difficulty in the development of the affected property; - ii.
+- i.
+Fees have been paid

+- ii.
+Application form is complete

+- iii.
+All submittal requirements have been included

+3. Decision

+The Design Review Committee shall hear and render decisions on specific sign types, sign variances except for requests for variances.

+The Landmark Commission shall hear and make a recommendation to the Design Review Committee regarding variances for signs in the Historic District.

+Upon receipt of a complete application the Committee or shall approve or deny the variance within thirty (30) days of receipt thereof.
+The Committee shall follow the Criteria for Granting a Variance, provided in this Chapter.

+4. Criteria for Granting a Variance Error!
+Bookmark not defined.

+The Design Review Committee may impose such conditions or requirements in a variance as are necessary to protect the overall character of the community and to achieve the fundamental purposes of this ordinance.

+Sign variances shall not be granted for prohibited sign types.

+The Design Review Committee shall grant the variance only when it is determined that:

+- i.
+Literal enforcement of the regulations in this Chapter will create an unnecessary hardship or practical difficulty in the development of the affected property: - ii.
 The situation causing the hardship or difficulty is unique to the affected property; - iii.
 The situation or hardship is not self-imposed; - iv.
 The relief sought will not injure the existing or permitted use of any adjacent conforming property; and - v.
-The granting of a variance will be in harmony with the purpose and intent of this Chapter. - 5.
-Expiration of a Sign Variance - a.
-If a variance is granted and the sign so authorized is not under construction within 180 days of the date of approval of the variance, the variance shall lapse and become of no force or effect. - b.
-If a sign variance expires, a new application shall be required. - c.
+The granting of a variance will be in harmony with the purpose and intent of this Chapter.

+5. Expiration of a Sign Variance

+If a variance is granted and the sign so authorized is not under construction within 180 days of the date of approval of the variance, the variance shall lapse and become of no force or effect.
+If a sign variance expires, a new application shall be required.

 The Planning Director may grant a one-time extension of the variance, for a period not to exceed 180 days, upon written request of the applicant, prior to the original expiration date.